rust-lang/rust/src/doc/rustc-dev-guide/src/solve/opaque-types.md

 previously stored type with the expected type of this `normalizes-to` call: [source][eq-prev][^1].

 If not, we insert the expected type in the opaque types storage: [source][insert-storage][^2].
-Finally, we check whether the item bounds of the opaque hold for the expected type: [source].
+Finally, we check whether the item bounds of the opaque hold for the expected type:
+[source][item-bounds-ck].

 [norm]: https://github.com/rust-lang/rust/blob/384d26fc7e3bdd7687cc17b2662b091f6017ec2a/compiler/rustc_trait_selection/src/solve/normalizes_to/opaque_types.rs#L13
 [coherence-example]: https://github.com/rust-lang/rust/blob/master/tests/ui/type-alias-impl-trait/coherence_different_hidden_ty.rs